 In our daily life, we can see McDonald’s advertisement posters displayed everywhere, such as in subways, stations and other public places.
 So, what kind of understanding would people have when they see these advertisements?
 In this blog, I will analyse a McDonald’s “I’m Lovin’ It” advertisement to explore Stuart hall’s Encoding and Decoding model.
 The image shows two hands holding up two burgers against a bright red background.
 Behind them is a large yellow McDonald’s “M” logo, and the slogan “I’m Lovin’ It” appears in a casual, handwritten style.
-The poster looks simple at first, but Stuart Hall suggests that media messages are not taken in passively.
+The layout is simple, but the brand codes are very clear: the logo, the colourway and the famous tagline all work together.
+Stuart Hall suggests that media messages are not taken in passively.
 Different people understand media in their own ways, depending on their background, experience and personal beliefs.
 This advertisement shows how one picture can produce several different types of meaning for different audiences.

 Dominant Reading